GizzlyFacu/GizzlyVaultTones/Tasks.md

 2. Completed - C++: I need to implement a void search function in libraryBackend, using algorithms and magic stuff.
 3. Completed - Learn about **QSortFilterProxy** model and implement it.

-## Fourth Level: MusicAnnotator
+## Fourth Level: TextPlaylist
-- Start making a .qml sample of an textAnnotator.
+1. Completed - Start making a .qml sample of an textAnnotator.
+2. Completed - First Desgin of dinamic notes.
+3. Make the principal MusicPlayer.
+4. Try loading a song.
+5. Make the secondary AudionotePlayer.